google/copybara/docs/reference.md

 --change_request_parent | *string* | Commit reference to be used as parent when importing a commit using CHANGE_REQUEST workflow mode. this shouldn't be needed in general as Copybara is able to detect the parent commit message.
 --last-rev | *string* | Last revision that was migrated to the destination --ignore-noop | *boolean* | Only warn about operations/transforms that didn't have any effect.
 For example: A transform that didn't modify any file, non-existent origin directories, etc.
---first-migration | *boolean* | Use this flag when migrating to a destination for the first time and you want to initialize the destination or not rely on some metadata to be present already.
-For example for git it ignores that the fetch reference doesn't exist when doing the push

 <a id="core.move" aria-hidden="true"></a>
 ## core.move